productteams/brightworkers/site/content/products1.md

   blurbs:
     - image: /img/20101-091 - 1.png
       text: >
-        Nautical Serving Trays - Beautiful wood and stainless steel turned into beautiful servings trays, Charcuterie Boards, and Bread Boards to make boating life even better.
+        Nautical Serving Trays - Beautiful live-edge wood and stainless steel/brass fittings are turned into beautiful servings trays, Charcuterie Boards, and Bread Boards to make boating life even better.
+We customize by doing veneer engraving of boat names and peoples names to further make our trays special.
     - image: /img/illustrations/coffee-gear.svg
       text: >
-        Yacht Name Plates - nothing says more about a boat that its name and how its owner cares for it.
-We use the latest CNC technology to carve boat names out of the finest wood available, and then finish them to stay beautiful longer.
+        Yacht Name Plates - nothing says more about a boat that it's name and how it's owner cares for it.
+We use the latest CNC/Laser technology to carve boat names out of the finest wood available, and then finish them to stay beautiful longer.
+We use special sunblocking components to make the name plate last and withstand weathering.
+We guarantee the name plates for 4 years - because we treat the wood, pigments, and brightwork with the latest technology.
     - image: /img/201010-177 - 1.png
       text: >
-        Boat Name Plates - We carve boat names into Beautiful Woods and preserve them so they stand out amongst the crowd.
+      Boat Tables - We carve boat tables out of Beautiful Woods and preserve them with AWLWOOD brightwork so they stand out amongst the crowd.
+Every table we do is custom, and we use computerized CNC routers to make them perfect.
+Usually boat owners have us just do the top of the tables, securing their existing pedestals to the bottom of our tables.
-        Email us or call the store for details.
     - image: /img/20101-082 - 1.png
       text: >
-        We believe that good wood should be kept beautiful.
+        Companionway Hatch Covers - We build these to specifications sent in by our customers.
+We do these for our sustaining members at $30 per hour, and for regular customers at $50 per hour.
+All our quotes are not-to-exceed prior to starting work .
+Usually the owner makes a temporary cover and sends us the pieces so we can restore or replace identically.
+We also accept detailed measurements and photos to allow for the existing covers to be left in place until the new ones are delivered.
+     - image: /img/20101-082 - 1.png
+      text: >
+        Bulkhead Compass Housing - Beautiful Hardwood - usually Teak - Bulkhead compass housings made specifically to your compass add increased functionality and beauty to every boat.
+We already have templates for all makes and models of Plastimo and Ritchie Navigation Bulkhead compasses to make ordering and installation easier.
+We also do many other  - just send us your exact dimensions.
   heading: Our Products
   description: >
-    Brightworkers products are shipped worldwide.
+    Brightworkers Products are shipped worldwide.
 main:
   heading: Maximum Beauty of Wood
   description: >